elsacodin/pagination-filter-v2/README.md

 If there is no match you'll find a displayed message, I had a css rule If you click search button without any word in it you'll display the ten first student...

+Extra Bonus : You can press enter key to load search result instead of clicking the button

 Enjoy